andywahr/aspnetcore-calling-sql-onbehalf/README.md

-# aspnetcore-calling-sql-onbehalf
+# Calling Azure SQL On Behalf of user in an Azure Active Directory Website (.Net Core 3.1)

 This sample shows how to call Azure SQL passing thru the logged in user's credentials (user_impersonation) [aka the [On Behalf Flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow)].
 This is the Azure AD versions of Windows Impersonation.
-This sample is ASP.NET Core 3.1.
+This sample is ASP.Net Core 3.1.

 There are 2 different examples:
 - Using the older style with ConfidentialClientApplicationBuilder